“To put it bluntly, ASU students are not part of your dating pool.”

 2010-2011: Students meet with Barrett Honors College Deans and ASU Title IX Coordinator Kamala Green to discuss Barrett professors’ sexual harassment.
 Language describing sexual harassment and risk for abuse is removed from ACD 402.

-2012: ASU alum Jasmine Lester files a sexual harassment complaint against Barrett professor Jacquie Scott for sexual harassment on a Study Abroad trip, and mentions several other Barrett professors who engage in similar inappropriate behavior with students.
-Title IX Coordinator Green’s investigation finds insufficient evidence of Lester’s professor’s sexual harassment and allows Dr. Scott to continue teaching and leading Study Abroad.
+2012: ASU alum files a sexual harassment complaint against Barrett professor Jacquie Scott for sexual harassment on a Study Abroad trip, and mentions several other Barrett professors who engage in similar inappropriate behavior with students.
+Title IX Coordinator Green’s investigation finds insufficient evidence of her professor’s sexual harassment and allows Dr. Scott to continue teaching and leading Study Abroad.
 Dr. Eric Susser is fired from Barrett for violating ACD 402.

 2013: ASU alum Jasmine Lester joins Know Your IX‘s protest outside the Department of Education, demanding for the Department of Education to enforce Title IX.
 Lester goes public about Barrett rape culture in the State Press.
 Sun Devils Against Sexual Assault is founded.
 A year-long review of ASU’s amorous relationship policy begins.
 Barrett professor Dr. Dave Conz is fired from Barrett for providing alcohol to an underage former student he was dating.